b0rgbart3/GoogleBookShelf/README.md

 # GoogleBookShelf
-Full Stack MERN application to search for books from the Google Book API, and then store them in a Mongo data base.
+GoogleBookShelf is a MERN (MongoDB, Express, React, Node.js) full-stack demo app that lets users search for and save books from the Google Books API.
+The client runs on React and communicates with a Node/Express API server, which connects to a MongoDB database.

 ![screenshot.jpg](screenshot.jpg)
 # Table of contents